dkarris/Coursera_Capstone/README.md

 #  Coursera Capstone project

-### This README will be modified as I will update the project
+### This README will be modified as I update the project